jslefche/sem_book/docs/08-Composite_variables.md

 Note that the squared and unsquared terms for $cover$ have correlated errors, because they are both driven by the underlying values of cover.
 Also, because the squared term is not a 'true' variable in the model but a convenience for us to explore this non-linearity, we must treat $cover$ and $cover^2$ as exogenous even though they are part of an endogenous composite. *lavaan* automatically models correlations among exogenous variables, but will not do so for the composite indicators unless told explicitly.
 In this case, then, we must manually control for the correlation between $cover^2$ and $cover$ and $firesev$.

-Here, we find a good-fitting model ($P = 0.80$).
+Here, we find a good-fitting model (*P* = 0.80).
 Moreover, we obtain the standardized coefficient for the effect of fire severity on cover $\gamma = -0.437$ and of the composite on richness $\beta = 0.292$ controlling for fire severity, which is the total non-linear effect of cover.

 To otain the indirect effect then, we multiply these paths plus the standardized loading $cover$ on the composite: $-0.437 * 3.048 * 0.292 = -0.389$.

 ## Composites in *piecewiseSEM*

-For the moment, composites are not directly implemented in *piecewiseSEM* with special syntax like in *lavan*, but we hope to introduce that functionality soon.
+For the moment, composites are not directly implemented in *piecewiseSEM* with special syntax like in *lavaan*, but we hope to introduce that functionality soon.
 In the interim, they are easy to compute them by hand, as we have shown above, extract the predicted scores, and use them as any other predictor.

 Let's examine this with the Keeley model as above: